Chinese grammar books, come with amnesia?

-Has this ever happened to you?
-If your answer is “yes”, don’t blame yourself for being forgetful.
+If it happens to you, don’t blame yourself for being forgetful.

-While there is nothing wrong to explain the grammars as clearly as possible, the weakness is in the exercises, which are always included in the grammar books described as above.
-I have summarised three problems.
+While there is nothing wrong to explain the grammars as clearly as possible, the weakness is in the exercises.
+They are not effective.

 The first one is that, when working on all the exercises, students already know which particular grammatical point they are going to use.
 It’s like that the author of the book is giving them a big hint.

 The second one is that all the exercises are formulated and tailored to fit in the framework of all the sample sentences.
 When students are doing these exercises, they already have some ideas of what correct answers look like.
 Another big hint from the author.

 The third one is that only written exercises are provided.
 Other body parts, such as the ears or the mouth, do not get any stimulation.